 Prior to joining SFP, Irham worked as Executive Director at a local NGO, the Indonesia Marine Conservation Foundation, focusing on marine conservation, coastal community empowerment, and policy advocacy.
 He has a Bachelor's degree in marine science and a Master's in environmental management from the University of Queensland, Australia.

 Irham is based in Indonesia, in Makassar, South Sulawesi.

 Ian Rolmanis is responsible for leading SFP’s partnerships with the UK retail sector and SFP international partners, supporting partners to make improvements in their seafood supply chains.
 Ian also co-leads the SFP Global Longline Tuna Supply Chain Roundtable, which is focused on improving global longline tuna fisheries in relation to bycatch mitigation, increased observer coverage, and general advocacy for better fishery management measures.

 Before coming to SFP, Ian managed Chinook salmon hatcheries and selective breeding programs in New Zealand for some of the world’s largest Chinook salmon producers.
 He was also involved in various new product launches into the US markets.
 While in New Zealand, he also spent time managing and delivering training programs for staff in the aquaculture, fishing vessel, seafood processing, and seafood retail sectors across the South Island.
 Ian has a BSc (Hons) degree in fishery management and aquaculture from a leading fishery training center in the United Kingdom and over 20 years industry experience.

-Ian is based in the UK, in Dorset, England.
+Ian is based in the UK, in London, England.